Oil and Gas

 Valin introduced its new lease automatic-custody-transfer (LACT) configurator tool.
 This new software-application tool assists customers in LACT specification, quotes, component data, and reference documentation.

-When developing a practical approach to leakage and pollution prevention, plant managers have a variety of options available in terms of instrumentation and equipment.
-Depending on the particular process, materials, and type of operation, the method of ensuring the containment of potential contaminants will vary widely.
+When developing a practical approach to leakage and pollution prevention, plant managers have many options available for instrumentation and equipment.
+Depending on the process, materials, and operation, the method of ensuring the containment of potential contaminants will vary.
+Learn more.

 The recent oil boom in the United States, driven by rapidly advancing extraction technologies, presents new and critical challenges to operators in the measurement of oil, water and gas produced in surface operations.

 Valin is in the final stages of successfully commissioning 65 Lease Automatic Custody Transfer systems (LACT) for a very large project with one of the largest independent midstream energy companies in North America.
 The LACT systems were needed for an oil gathering project in the Myrmidon field in the Bakken Shale play in North Dakota.